UdayGodaba/Netflix_Clone/README.md

 - TMDB is used as an API for movies
 - Layout of Browse Section
 - Background video and text
+- Carousel section for Movies for different sections

 # Features